By Nnamdi Nwaezeapu

 The National Wildlife Federation works with diverse groups and stakeholders to help protect wildlife and their habitats, and to develop the minds of future conservationists.
 While one might think that the federation’s well-respected reputation would necessitate having an inside contact to get an internship, Isabel found this position by simply researching the organization’s website and submitting her application online.
 She found that developing and utilizing her professional network was the most effective way to identify the fields and companies which were most suitable for her career path.

 At the Climate and Energy Program, Isabel primarily works on the “Dirty Fuels and Clean Energy” campaigns.
 She has multiple responsibilities that include writing reports, editing documents and doing research on issues from oil sands and pipelines in Canada to offshore wind development on the Atlantic Coast.

 “It can be challenging to stay organized with so many different projects…I have about eight bosses,” Isabel said about her heavy and varying workload.
 However, what Isabel found most difficult was the steep organizational learning curve she encountered.
 Isabel noted that it was hard to determine “…when I should volunteer to do something and when it would be more apt for someone higher up; who to talk to about a certain topic; and generally how the organization works and who does what.”
 These are all challenges that are overcome with time and something that every young graduate faces in a new role.

 Nnamdi Nwaezeapu is an intern with the Undergraduate Sustainable Development Program and a sophomore in Columbia College planning to major in economics.
-To learn more about the sustainable development program, visit our website.
+To learn more about the Program in Sustainable Development, please visit our website.